- "Never tell me the odds!"

 [Leia sees someone listening to their conversation...
 Who turns around and hurriedly makes himself scarce.]

-Excuse me sir, but mind if I have a word with you?
+Excuse me sir.
+Might I have a word with you, please?
 Han:

 What do you want?
 C-3PO:

-It's Princess Leia, she's been trying to get you on the communicator— Han:
+Well, it's Princess Leia, sir, she's been trying to get you on the communi— Han:

 I turned it off, I don't wanna talk to her!
 C-3PO: